Sliick Docs: Complete User Guide

 The data inside the document is identical between formats; only the output file type differs.

-• Watermarks and barcodes are PDF-only - the validator rejects a template that enables Word output when either is present.
+- Text watermarks and barcodes are PDF-only - the validator rejects a template that enables Word output when either is present.
+(Image watermarks are honoured in both formats.)
 Authors typically split into separate templates (one for the editable-Word workflow, one for the locked-PDF version).

 File-name pattern auto-swaps the extension